winterroad/Memory-Game/README.md

 * [X] Pairs (start value) = 0, pairs checked after a move, if cards "match", view updated +1.
 * [X] Status: winning = false
 * [X] When game board ready start timer -> [set start time](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/now)
 * [X] Move functionality: one move is 2 cards visible (2 cards clicked), classes = unselected, selected.
-When paired added to pairedUp array, class  paired.
+If cards alt-texts match, class  paired.
+Counter updated.
-* [X] After 2 cards selected, check if alt-attribute is the same, feedback, cards back to unselected or added to pairedUp array, class paired.
+* [X] After 2 cards selected, check if alt-attribute is the same, feedback, cards back to unselected or add class paired.
-* [X] Check if all cards are pairedUp, array length = allCards length / pairedUp - counter.
+* [X] Check if all cards are pairedUp (paired counter).
 If all pairedUp, then winning = true.
 * [ ] When winning = true -> modal
 * [ ] If playAgain = yes, start game again.
 Reset needed.
 * [X] If in any time player presses reset, game starts from the beginning and values (stars, moves, pairs, winning = false, start and end time = 0) are reset and cards will be randomized and new cards will be shown.